crazy2be/session/README.md

 Session Library
 ===============

-A simple package that allows persistent server-side storage of session settings.
-Typical usage is just
+A simple package that allows persistent server-side storage of session-associated settings.

 Install:
 --------